flipperdevices/flipperzero-firmware/applications/plugins/magspoof/README.md

 - Update Add Manually flow to reflect new file format (currently only sets Track 2)

 Known bugs:
+- From debug logging output, seems precomputed signal is getting truncated somehow!
+This is priority \#1 to fix. *Edit: Tentative fix in place*
 - Custom text input scene with expanded characterset (Add Manually) has odd behavior when navigating the keys near the numpad
-- Track 1 data typically starts with a `%` sign.
-Unless escaped, it won't be displayed when printed, as C considers it a special character.
-To confirm: how does this impact the emulation when iterating through the chars?
-Does it get played correctly?
-- Possible file format issues when Track 2 data exists but Track 1 is left empty; doesn't seem to load happily.
+- File format issues when Track 2 data exists but Track 1 is left empty; doesn't seem to be setting the Track 2 field with anything (doesn't overwrite existing data).
+However, `flipper_format_read_string()` doesn't seem to return `false`.
+Is the bug in my code, or with `flipper_format`?
 - Attempting to play a track that doesn't have data results in a crash (as one might expect).
 Need to lock out users from selecting empty tracks in the config menu or do better error handling

 ## Skunkworks ideas